 Banja Luka may be less historic than other entries on this list, but it is nonetheless a beautiful place to visit.
-It has benefited greatly from investment and rebuilding since the civil war, and is a modern and stylish city.
-It is Bosnia’s second largest city, and is the capital of the ethnically Serb part of the country.
+It has benefited greatly from investment and rebuilding since the civil war and is a modern and stylish city.
+It is Bosnia’s second largest city and is the capital of the ethnically Serb part of the country.
 Consequently, it has plenty of Orthodox churches with exquisite roofs and gold details inside.
 It has a considerably European feel to it, more so than other towns in Bosnia, even more so than Sarajevo.
-It has several museums, and is also home of a National Theater.
+It has several museums and is also home to a National Theater.
 Banja Luka is a great example of Bosnia’s future potential as a modern and cultural European hub.

 Jajce is well-known for its unusual and unique feature of a waterfall right in the heart of the town center.

 The town was first built in the 14th century and served as the capital of the independent Kingdom of Bosnia during its time.
 During the WWII, Jajce gained importance, when on 29 November 1943 it hosted the second convention of the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ).
 During the civil war, much of the town was destroyed, but recently UNESCO has been investing in renovating the historical parts of the city, notably around the waterfall, which makes Jajce an increasingly attractive place to visit.
 Near Jajce are lakes, which are popular for swimming, as well as some stunning surrounding scenery, perfect for walks.